platformio/platformio-core/docs/projectconf.rst

 ^^^^^^^^^^^

 A path to project's source directory.
 PlatformIO uses it for :ref:`cmd_run` command.

-A default value is ``src`` which means that folder is located in the root of project.
+A default value is ``src`` that means that folder is located in the root of project.

 This option can be overridden by global environment variable :envvar:`PLATFORMIO_SRC_DIR`.